κρίσις, (krísis,Greek): decision, choice, filter, sift, sort.

 ETC was founded in 2010 by Simon DEPREZ and Eléonore LABATTUT.
 The pair works in collaboration with an interdisciplinary network of experts and researchers from different fields (including architecture, urbanism, geography, sociology and anthropology).
 ETC has been based in Lisbon since 2014.

 Éléonore LABATTUT is an architect and geographer.
-She specializes in large-scale diagnostics and analyses and in assessing stakeholders’ roles in post-disaster contexts and crisis situations.
+She specializes in large-scale diagnostics and analyses in assessing stakeholders’ roles in post-disaster contexts and crisis situations.
 She has also worked on implementing participatory housing and planning-related projects at neighborhood, village and city level.
 Eléonore has conducted extensive research into humanitarian assistance phases, from emergency through to recovery and development in several countries.
 She has an excellent knowledge of housing-related issues, from temporary shelters through to sustainable solutions.

 In addition, she works on the representation of territory, such as the subjectivity of maps and imaginaries conveyed by places, which are transcribed into geographical tales or architectural fiction.